selketjah/selketjah.github.io/_posts/2016-07-22-about-a-bot-some-numbers.md

 ---
 layout: post
-title: About a bot [Part I - How it started: some numbers]
+title: About a bot [Part II - some numbers]
 tags:
 - fsharp
 - F#
 - mentorship
 ---

 In the beginning of this year, I did an F# mentorship with Mathias Brandewinder.